shirleyobih1/path-cc.github.io/_events/2021-05-23-OSG-Virtual-School.md

 <p style="font-size: larger; font-weight: bold;">Transform your research with vast amounts of computing!</p>

-The OSG Virtual School 2021 will prepare you to use high throughput computing (HTC)&nbsp;&mdash;
+Applications to the OSG Virtual School 2021 are now closed.
+Attendees of the school will learn to use high throughput computing (HTC)&nbsp;&mdash;
 whether on a local system or using [OSG](https://www.youtube.com/watch?v=t2PzIy-vvaE&list=PLBWb4iScSWcPy7LQ4BuXmm8Z2xO4ZW1J_)&nbsp;&mdash;
 to run large-scale research simulation, analysis, and other applications for cutting-edge science.
-Through lecture, demonstration, hands-on exercises, and a personalized learning plan that includes one-on-one and small-group consulting with experienced OSG staff, you will learn to harness HTC systems and apply them to your own computational research.
+Through lecture, demonstration, hands-on exercises, and a personalized learning plan that includes one-on-one and small-group consulting with experienced OSG staff, students will learn to harness HTC systems and apply them to the researcher's own computational work.
 The School is ideal for graduate students in any research area for whom large-scale computing is a vital part of the research process; we also consider applications from advanced undergraduates, post-doctoral students, faculty, and staff!

-This virtual offering has been tuned for remote participation, with the goal of helping attendees get their own work running within the 2-week period, and is not merely a translation of the in-person program (last offered in [2019](https://opensciencegrid.org/user-school-2019/)).
+This year's virtual offering has been tuned for remote participation, with the goal of helping attendees get their own work running within the 2-week period, and is not merely a translation of the in-person program (last offered in [2019](https://opensciencegrid.org/user-school-2019/)).

 **The Virtual School will be held the weeks of August 2&ndash;6 and 9&ndash;13.**
 The event is free and materials will be posted publicly.
-A selective application process is required for full participation, which includes access to HTC experts and to HTC systems via the [Center for High Throughput Computing](https://chtc.cs.wisc.edu/approach.shtml) and [OSG Connect](https://www.osgconnect.net/) service
+A selective application process was required for full participation, which includes access to HTC experts and to HTC systems via the [Center for High Throughput Computing](https://chtc.cs.wisc.edu/approach.shtml) and [OSG Connect](https://www.osgconnect.net/) service